Animaniacs

-Plot
+Premise

 Animaniacs had a wide cast of characters; shown here are most of the characters from the series.

-The series follows the Warner siblings, Yakko, Wakko and Dot, three cartoon stars during the black and white golden era of cartoons that were locked away in the Warner Bros.
+In the 1930s, the Warner siblings, Yakko, Wakko, and Dot, were three cartoon stars who were locked away in the real-life Warner Bros.
 Water Tower because they were seen as too zany.
-In the present day, the trio escapes from the tower.
+Several decades later, the trio escapes from the tower, interacting with Warner Bros. studio workers, including Ralph the Security Guard, archrival Dr. Otto Scratchansniff, and Hello Nurse.